facebook/react/docs/_posts/2017-07-26-error-handling-in-react-16.md

 A JavaScript error in a part of the UI shouldn’t break the whole app.
 To solve this problem for React users, React 16 introduces a new concept of an “error boundary”.

-Error boundaries are React components that **catch JavaScript errors in their children (and grandchildren), log those errors, and display a fallback UI** instead of the component tree that crashed.
+Error boundaries are React components that **catch JavaScript errors in their descendants, log those errors, and display a fallback UI** instead of the component tree that crashed.
 Error boundaries catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.

 A class component becomes an error boundary if it defines a new lifecycle method called `componentDidCatch(error, info)`: